-Federal government information technology expenditure in the United States is projected to amount to 45.8 billion U.S. dollars in 2019.
+Federal government information technology expenditure in the United States (excluding the DoD) is projected to amount to 51 billion U.S. dollars in 2021.
 The budget sustains and expands on the Administration’s previous work in this area as part of the Digital Ecosystem portion of the Cybersecurity National Action Plan (CNAP).
-In 2015, Federal Information Security Management Act (FISMA) spending accounted for 13.1 billion U.S. dollars or approximately 16.3 percent of total federal IT spending that year.
-The Federal Information Security Management Act (FISMA) is U.S. legislation that defines a comprehensive framework to protect government information, operations and assets against natural or man-made threats.
-This expenditure has become an increasingly pressing necessity as in H1 2018, the U.S. government accounted for only 7.3 percent of all data breaches but for 7.1 percent of all exposed records.
+Another part of this framework is the Federal Information Security Management Act (FISMA) is U.S. legislation that defines a comprehensive structure to protect government information, operations and assets against natural or man-made threats.
+This expenditure has become an increasingly pressing necessity as in 2018, the U.S. government accounted for 8 percent of all data breaches and for 4.1 percent of all exposed records.
 With more than 191 million compromised records, the December 2015 hack of the U.S. voter database counts as one of the largest online data breaches worldwide.
 The U.S. public has become increasingly aware of the possibilities and dangers of major government hacks.
 During a January 2017 survey, the greatest cyber security problem of the U.S. government according to U.S. adults was hacking by foreign governments, followed by the securing of confidential intelligence reports and citizen records.
-A May 2016 survey revealed that 51 percent of U.S. adults believed that a cyber attack on public infrastructure would probably happen in the next five years.
-The overall stance of the public was one of confidence - 47 percent of respondents felt the U.S. government was very prepared to prevent cyber-attacks on government agencies.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date

 data than referenced in the text.